+In this tutorial, we will discuss Kubernetes Architecture.
 Kubernetes follows master-slave architecture.
 Kubernetes architecture has a master node and worker nodes.

 There are some basic concepts and terms related to Kubernetes (K8s) that are important to understand.
-This tutorial describes the essential components of Kubernetes that will provide you the required knowledge to get started.
+This tutorial describes the essential components of Kubernetes that will provide you with the required knowledge to get started.

 So there are many things involved that work together to make this possible.

-Kubernetes cluster architecture has the following main components
+Kubernetes cluster architecture has the following main components.

 - Master nodes

 - Worker/Slave nodes

 The master node is responsible for managing the Kubernetes cluster by storing information regarding different nodes, planning which container goes where monitoring nodes and containers on them etc.

 It is mainly the entry point for all administrative tasks.
 There can be more than one master node in the cluster to check for fault tolerance.
 More than one master node puts the system in a High Availability mode, in which one of them will be the main node in which we perform all the tasks.

 For managing the cluster state, the master node uses a key-value store known as etcd in which all the master nodes connect to it.